teddim/hash-1.0/README.md

 1. Fork and clone this repo
 1. Look at the data in `people.rb`
 1. Check out `00_example.rb` for an example of what to do (basically, just `puts` things out
-1. Go through each file and complete the exercise
+1. Import the tracker stories in stories.csv and work through them.
 1. Rejoice!

 ## Further Practice